 Mission and Intention

-In October 1998, Living Earth held our first event – a powerful public evening titled “Educating for Ecological Sustainability,” with acclaimed cultural critic, educator, and author Chet Bowers, PhD.
-Soon after, we gathered activists and artists across issues and disciplines to celebrate Winter Solstice, sparking an ongoing annual tradition.
+In late October 1998, we held a public gathering entitled “Educating for Ecological Sustainability.”
+The powerful presentation to an overflow crowd by cultural critic and author Chet Bowers, PhD, kindled many sparks.
+As winter approached, we gathered activists and artists across issues and disciplines to celebrate Winter Solstice, which began an annual tradition.

-For the next three years, a motley, like-hearted group met for book discussions and held workshops to look closely at climate and energy concerns, global and local economics, and ecological issues.
-The urgency of activism and its frustrating inability to stem the tide of escalating crises led to reflections on the deep roots of disparate problems – roots buried in a flawed human understanding of what it is means to be alive, to survive, and to flourish.
+For the next three years, a like-hearted group gathered for book discussions and workshops exploring climate issues, global and local economics, and social and political problems.
+We pored over Ram Dass’s “How Can I Help” and Joanna Macy’s “World as Lover, World as Self,” Wendell Berry’s “What are Humans For,” and writings by Starhawk, Rianne Eisler, Trungpa Rinpoche, Barry Lopez and others.
+The inability of activism across disciplines to stem the rising tide of crises elicited reflection on the commingled roots of those problems – roots buried deep in a stunted view of what it means to be alive and to flourish.

-Following the attacks on September 11, 2001, we incorporated as a 501(c)(3) non-profit organization committed to cultivating deeper understanding of human capacity, community, and possibility, and what it is to be a living, human part of this beautiful living earth.
+In November 2001, we incorporated as a 501(c)(3) public benefit organization committed to cultivating a deeper view of human capacity, community, and possibility – what it means to be a living, breathing, sentient part of this beautiful living earth.

-- Retreats, workshops, and presentations with Ram Dass, Joanna Macy, David Korten, Richard Heinberg, Starhawk, and others;
+- Retreats, workshops, and presentations with Ram Dass, Joanna Macy, David Korten, Richard Heinberg, Starhawk, Dale Borglum, and others addressing fundamental challenges we face as humans who love this world;

-- Community workshops and regular retreats for contemplative practice and spiritual reflection, rooted in sanatana dharma and the non-dual wisdom found in enduring traditions across the world;
+- Community meditations and retreats for contemplative practice and spiritual reflection, rooted in the wisdom teachings of the world’s enduring spiritual traditions;

 - Musical events with Krishna Das, Ty Burhoe, Shubendra Rao, Tribal Caravan, and others;

-- Community gatherings, seasonal celebrations, potlucks, and picnics;
+- Community gatherings, seasonal celebrations, hikes, potlucks, and picnics;

 See our current Program Offerings here.